 Accounting software – Advantages and Disadvantages

-• use a computerized version of this such as excel spreadsheets to help with all the adding up and so speed up the process.
+• Use a computerised version of this such as an Excel spreadsheet to help with all the adding up and so speed up the process.
 There is of course the danger of incorrect formulas in the spreadsheet and they are not specifically designed to be accounting systems.

 Advantages of accounting software include: